aaronhan223/aaronhan223.github.io/_pages/about.md

  - **Robustness**: to strengthen the model's defense on adversarial attack, data poisoning and distribution drift, and construct certified robustness to provide safety guarantee via statistical modeling and optimization methods.
  - **Interpretability**: to build human understandable explanations for model decisions, with particular focus on non i.i.d. data such as time series or sequential data.

 Besides, I'm also interested in novel ML methods for transformative applications in healthcare.
+Here is my [research statement](http://academicpages.github.io/files/Research_Statement.pdf).

 Recent News
 ======